Chrome Squatch Concert Tour USA

 A genuine eye-witless report from LISSANDRA JANE CUNNINGS herself--

 Oui, ce'st moi encore, Lovely & Lovable Lazyass Liss, here to boast about our latest victory, we having somehow survived yesterday's concert in the music Mecca called Nashville Tennessee, even though we weren't playing authentic Country & Western.
-In fact, they refuse to call it “& Western” any more, it's just Country now.
-But the audience took it pretty well anyway, considering that it wasn't quite the kind of shit-kicking country music they were used to.
+In fact, they refuse to call it “& Western” any more, it's just "Country" now.
+But the audience took it pretty well anyway, considering that it wasn't quite the kind of shit-kicking music they were used to.

 So we showed up in Nashville at the last minute, after camping out for five days in the Shawnee National Forest and, for the first time, having a cozy little slam-bam thank-you-ma'am kha-rat with 20 of the 22 people cruisin' along for the concert tour with us.

 Oh, the other 2?
 The Musician's bus had to make a detour to Metropolis to pick up Lee and Bunny, who had avoided the orgy (much to Bunny's dismay, she complained).
-Metropolis is a very small town and they had spent the last three days there bored out of their brains at the Holiday Inn, while the rest of us were merrily boning and banging at the orgy.
+Metropolis is a very small town and they had spent most oif the last three days there bored out of their brains at the Holiday Inn, while the rest of us were merrily boning and banging at the orgy.
 I got the impression that they were slightly bitter.
 And bickering.

 We who had attended the orgy, by the way, were thoroughly satisfied and glad.
 There'd been plenty of super-intense shyøma-powered horniness to go around, even though there was only Magga and Masnia to serve up the shyøma-smell.
 They did great, it was rilly wonderful.
 Our fellow human colleagues were astounded by how horny they got and were worn to a frazzle.
 We even shared a group vision and caught up on some telepathic news from Aket and Shamballah, which amazed all the humans in camp.
 I'm glad to report that the wookie world seems pretty peaceful now that Da-starda-hat is gone.

 We all agreed that the kha-rat had been more fun than a 4th of July parade in a big American city.
-Especially for our two squatch sistas, who couldn't have enjoyed all the explosions and loud noises, and we sympathized with them.
+Especially for our two squatch sistas, who wouldn't have enjoyed all the explosions and loud noises, and we sympathized with them.

 We cool musicians strive to have a flexible routine when we do concerts, y'know, try to avoid playing the same old songs in the same old order every time, depending on the dynamic we get from each particular audience.
 Freakfoot didn't want to do the SOS number in Nashville, feeling it was too far removed from country music, but the Mexican songs he and Miguel had worked out fit right in.
 (I mean, Mexico's a country, right?)